Mile End: Sport and leisure

-Mile End has a Non-League football club, Sporting Bengal United F.C., which plays at Mile End Stadium.
+Mile End has two Non-League football clubs, Sporting Bengal United F.C., and also Soul Tower Hamlets fc which groundshsare at Mile End Stadium.
 The Mile End Skate Park provides a protected recreational space for skate sports.

 There are many green spaces in Mile End, including the Tower Hamlets Cemetery Park, one of the "Magnificent Seven" cemeteries.

 Media

 The neighbourhood was depicted unfavourably in the pop band Pulp's 1995 song "Mile End", which was featured on the Trainspotting soundtrack.
-The song describes a group of squatters taking up residence in an abandoned 15th-floor apartment in a run-down apartment tower.
+The song describes a group of squatters taking up residence in an abandoned 15th-floor flat in a run-down tower block.

 In 2009, the music video for "Confusion Girl" by electropop musician Frankmusik was filmed in Mile End Park and Clinton Road, Mile End.

 In 2011, the music video for "Heart Skips a Beat" by Olly Murs and Rizzle Kicks was filmed in Mile End's skate park.

 Transport

 Rail

-Mile End tube station is on the London Underground Central, District and Hammersmith & City lines, all of which connect Mile End directly to the East End, City of London and Central London.
+Mile End tube station is on the London Underground Central, District and Hammersmith & City lines, all of which connect Mile End directly to Essex and Central London.
 The Central line also links the area directly to Stratford and Essex in the east and London's West End.
 The station is in London fare zone 2.